Haunted Locations in Scotland, including a phantom train

 Leaving no footprints as he crosses the sand (well, he wouldn’t, would he?), a bearded sailor has been reported, down to the detail of the large brass buttons on his jacket.
 Other phenomena have centred on the old bothy near the shore, not recommended for overnight accommodation.

-A red-headed mermaid is also associated with this wild and lonely spot – one of these haunted locations in Scotland with a palpable atmosphere.
-But it’s a big walk.
+A red-headed mermaid is also associated with this wild and lonely spot – it's altogether atmospheric and used to be seldom visited, but this has changed in recent years, as tourism marketing efforts seek out remote spots to ruin.
+At least it’s still a big walk.
 Access on foot north of Kinlochbervie.